Skip to content

 ……………………………………………………………

-How to Enter: Post the PID (card number) and the URL (public storefront link – please WAIT for the card to be available in the public marketplace, please DO NOT post a link to your Manage Cards area) as a post in the challenge blog.
+How to Enter: Post the PID (card number) and the URL (public storefront link – please WAIT for the card to be approved and available in the public marketplace, please DO NOT post a link to your Manage Cards area) as a post in the challenge blog.
 We’ll forward your entry to the jury.

 ……………………………………………………………….